 Individual Slide Permissions

-Setting permissions for individual slides functions the same way as permissions for the entire Presentations document.
-To remove a collaborator or group from a slide, hover over the collaborator or group and click the X to the right of the permissions.
+From this point, setting permissions for individual slides functions the same way as permissions for the entire Presentations document.

 Remove Slide Permissions